 Launched in 1990, the Mitsubishi 3000GT (Mitsubishi GTO in Japan) was designed to be the company’s flagship model.
 It replaced Mitsubishi’s ancient (but fantastic) Starion, and came loaded with more technology than you can shake a stick at.
-However, while the specifications sounded excellent, the 3000GT didn’t quite match up to the likes of the Toyota Supra or the Nissan 300ZX.
+However, while the 3000GT isn’t quite as fondly remembered as the Toyota Supra or Mazda RX-7, it is still one of the greatest cars to come out of the land of the rising sun.

 Additionally, we have included information on buying a Dodge Stealth, as the car is essentially a rebadged 3000GT.